mahjongg2/ZX81plus38/README.md

 revision 1.2 was made because there were some errors in the lettering below the keys, now the text "T Y U I O P" is corrected and the "10" was changed to "0", also the lettering was made a bit bolder.
 This change only pertains to the silk screen, nothing else has changed. so you can use the revision 1.1 BOM and KiCad files (you will need to edit the lettering though).
 If you already made a revision 1.1 PCB, no worries, the lettering is not needed when you use the keyboard overlay, and nothing else has changed.
 The copper text on the keyboard still reads 1.1. as copper was unchanged, only the silk screen was modified.
 Nothat when ordering the PCB you often have to give PCB dimensions for cost assesment, for the keyboard the dimensions (as said above) are 158mm wide and 64mm high.
 I also added the keyboard overlay, which previously was only to be found on my ZX81+35 pages, you can print this out (preferably in color)plastify it wit self sticking transparant plastic, it should fit exactly over my keyboard.
 You can then punch 40 4mm holes in it for long button stems, or use low profile, low travel keys and simply glue the overlay over the buttons and press on the buttons through the plastified paper.

-# optional cassette replacement device
+# Optional cassette replacement device

 I have also designed a very simple variant of the TZXDuino, an Arduino nano based playback device that can convert a .TZX file for a sinclair spectrum, or ZX-81 from a SD-Card to an audio signal that can be used to load a cassette file (game) into a sinclair computer, you can find it as the TZXDuino Pico project on the mahjongg2 github pages.
 I plan to use it to test the cassete interface of my ZX81+38 clone.
 The PCB is very small only 37.1 mm wide, and 47.2 mm high and it is a 2 layer board.

-# getting an EPROM in 2022
+# Getting an EPROM in 2022

 from various sources I heard that EPROM's (OTP's) are almost unobtainable.
 I have done a bit of research, and yes, it seems OTP ROM's are very hard to get, due to the chip crisis.
 I found however one option that will work, you can buy an 28C64 for about ten euro. from Reichelt its an 8K x 8 reprogrammable (EEPROM), you can buy it from here: https://www.reichelt.nl/nl/nl/eeprom-64-kb-8-k-x-8-5-v-150-ns-pdip-28-28c64-150-p1946.html?&trstct=pol_2&nbc=1